chenhcs/SCS/README.md

 ```
 The file of detected RNAs should follow the following format in a tab-delimited file:
 ```
-geneID  row  column  MIDCounts
+geneID  row  column  counts
 ```
-The corresponding staining image data is already in the folder.
-Run the following script from the project home directory to take one patch from the whole section as an example.
+The corresponding staining image data is already in the `data` folder.
+Run the following script from the project home directory to take one patch from the whole section as an example:
 ```
 python patch_cut.py
 ```